|

 all having the same basic crystal structure but varying

-widely in chemical composition.
 The four most common

-and well know Tourmalines; Elbaite, Schorl, Dravite
+and well known varieties of Tourmaline are Elbaite, Schorl, Dravite

 The

-to pink),
+to red),

 Siberite